hannahshader/HiLabSuite/DOCUMENT.md

 speaker, while the other surrounds the secondary speaker.
 Whoever is the primary or secondary speaker is based on which sentence appeared first.

-This section of overlap is then reeorganized based not around speaker data, but around the sentence order.
+This section of overlap is then reorganized based not around speaker data, but around the sentence order.
 All sentences within the section of overlap are reorganized based around the original sentences.
 This involves merging some sentences that belong to the same speaker but were split up due to the overlap.

+It is during this step also that overlaps that start or end in the middle of a word force that word to split up into two separate utterances.
+This splitting is based on the total time of the utterance itself, as we do not have access to syllable level data.

 A note: There is no Speech-To-Text transcription system just yet which can detect when multiple speakers are overlapping in one single transcription.